 Useful things to know: You’ll need £4.60 to access the track (it is £5 minimum for a card and so it easier to bring cash).
 There are changing rooms and lockers at the track.
 The lockers only take old £1 coins, but you can purchase a token for £1 at the reception.
 You’ll find members of the club waiting beyond the barriers inside the Millennium arena just before 7.30pm.

 A number of our members meet to run or volunteer at various Parkruns in South West London, including Clapham, Tooting, Brockwell Park and Dulwich.
+We have a few members who enjoy the local touristing circuit too, so if you fancy exploring some further afield London parks there are always friendly faces who’ll be there with you.
 See www.parkrun.co.uk for registration details and to print your barcode.